astronomer/docs/software/install-aws-standard.md

 By default, Astronomer requires a central Postgres database that will act as the backend for Astronomer's Houston API and will host individual Metadata Databases for all Airflow Deployments spun up on the platform.

 While you're free to configure any database, most AWS users on Astronomer run [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/).
-For production environments, we _strongly_ recommend a managed Postgres solution.
+For production environments, Astronomer recommends a managed Postgres solution.

 > **Note:** If you're setting up a development environment, this step is optional.
 Astronomer can be configured to deploy the PostgreSQL helm chart as the backend database with the following set in your `config.yaml`:
 >